© All rights reserved

 Texas law requires all babies to be offered a hearing screen.

 My name is Andi Seibold.
 I have been a licensed pediatric audiologist in Texas since 2008.
 An audiologist is a specialist who diagnoses and provides treatment for hearing loss and balance disorders.
-I have practiced at recognized pediatric medical facilities including Children's Medical Center at Dallas, Cook Children's Medical Center and ENT for Children in Southlake, Texas.
+I have practiced at recognized pediatric medical facilities including Children's Medical Center at Dallas, Cook Children's Medical Center, ENT for Children and was Clinic Director for the UNT Speech and Hearing Center in Denton.

 As a Junior in high school, I knew I wanted to work with children with hearing impairment when I started learning sign language.
 I had the opportunity to work with deaf and hard-of-hearing children in several different capacities, and I was hooked.
 I just needed to find how that fit into a college degree.